-Vivienne Baker was commissioned to create five paintings for Treasured City, a thrilling public treasure hunt across Scunthorpe with the chance to find and keep solid gold artefacts worth at least £2,500 each.
+Vivienne Baker was commissioned to create five paintings for Treasured City, an intriguing public treasure hunt across Scunthorpe with the chance to find and keep solid gold artefacts worth at least £2,500 each.
 Clues to the whereabouts of the five historic replicas cast in 18 carat gold were woven into the intricate paintings.

 Treasured City was the brainchild of internationally-renowned artist Luke Jerram.
 The five golden objects were hidden in secret locations across Scunthorpe and the region.
 The exhibition showing the paintings was at 20-21 Visual Arts Centre, Scunthorpe from 18 February to 29 April 2017.

 Luke Jerram is a conceptual artist who often works collaboratively with other artists and craftspeople with specialist skills, to implement his ideas.
-Luke, formerly a Spike Island studio holder, commissioned Vivienne for the project because he wanted paintings created depicting specific surfaces suggesting industrial links to Scunthorpe.
+The commission involved making a series of large scale paintings that depict specific surfaces, suggesting industrial links to Scunthorpe.

 “He knew that I could create them because in the past my work has been quite abstract using untraditional painting techniques such as textured rollers and sponges.
 I took a similar approach to the ‘Treasured City’ paintings.
 Each of the clues is painted in gold representing the treasure; this also makes them stand out from the backgrounds which are painted to look like flat surfaces of stone or metal.
 The paintings are large, 1.50m x 1.50m, and have a striking presence.”